American Myths - Did you believe all 10?

 One exception to alternative sites is Teletrade where coins are auctioned.
 Teletrade is a veteran auction site for coin dealers that opened to the public.
 It's safer than eBay because items are examined by Teletrade staff before they're allowed to be graded and auctioned, and Teletrade does the shipping, not the seller.

-There are also auction sites for items not allowed on eBay. eBay lists 30 forbidden categories, such as guns, lock-picking devices, postage meters, etc. and scores of "questionable" categories.
+There are also auction sites for items not allowed on eBay. eBay lists 30 [perhaps more now, never less] forbidden categories, such as guns, lock-picking devices, postage meters, etc. and scores of "questionable" categories.
 Some perfectly legal items like show dogs are forbidden because eBay culture objected to them.
 There are excellent auction sites on the web for most of those categories.

 There's a family birthday coming up and someone wants a popcorn popper.
 You go to Amazon where every popcorn machine coming off an assembly line anywhere on earth is offered for sale.
 You read the reviews from past buyers and discover that each popper - every one - is crap.